-In addition to his recruiting, bench coaching and scouting duties, McGrath oversees the team's coaches clinics and its autographed basketball program, donating money annually to local charities.
-Previously, he has served as head coach of the UNC junior varsity team for five seasons.
+In addition to his recruiting, bench coaching and scouting duties, McGrath oversees the team’s coaches clinics and its autographed basketball program, donating money annually to local charities.
+In 2014-15 he will serve as head coach of the UNC junior varsity team for a sixth season.

 Initially a walk-on, McGrath earned a scholarship prior to the start of his freshman season at Kansas.
 He was the top reserve behind first-team All-America Jacque Vaughn in 1994-95 and Ryan Robertson as a senior.
 The Jayhawks were a perfect 58-0 at Allen Fieldhouse in his career.
 In 97-98 McGrath was a team tri-captain.

 McGrath played in 112 career games, scored 82 points, had 113 assists and 35 steals.
 He had a better than 2:1 assist-to-turnover ratio.
 His first basket as a freshman came on a three-pointer at NC State’s Reynolds Coliseum.
 He was a two-time Academic All-Big 12 selection.